red6/dmn-check/README.md

 This example contains no duplicate rules and no conflicting rules.
 However, all inputs of rule three are empty (represented with a dash in this example).
 As empty inputs match everything and since we assume hit policy `FIRST` rule four will never match as rule three matches for all possible inputs.
-Therefore, stew is served to guests of 5 to 8 in Spring.
+Therefore, stew is served to the guests of 5 to 8 in Spring.
 Assuming that each rule serves a purpose, shadowed rules are always an error as they will never be matched.

 **Definition**: Rule `r` shadows rule `s` if and only if the inputs of rule `r` matches at least for all values for which the inputs of